-The CCE must be completed no later than ten working days before the end of the Fall semester of the academic year preceding the internship year.
-The final date to sit for the CCE and retain eligibility for an internship beginning the following calendar year will be printed in the Clinical Competency Examination Guidelines for the year in question.
+The CCE must be successfully passed prior to a student's first internship application deadline.
 CCEs cannot be scheduled during semester breaks.
 Examinations may be scheduled in the Summer session if the Committee members are available.
 It is the student's responsibility to be certain that he or she sits for and passes the examination after all prerequisite courses are completed.
 Any student failing the CCE after submitting one or more internship applications must immediately, by telephone and subsequently by letter, withdraw all pending applications for the following calendar year.
 Copies of letters of withdrawal from internship applications must also be provided to the Director of Clinical Training within one week of such CCE failure.

-Specific procedures for the CCE are outlined in the Clinical Competency Examination Guidelines promulgated each year and are available on the College of Psychology web site.
+Specific procedures for the CCE are outlined in the Clinical Competency Examination Guidelines (https://psychology.nova.edu/common-pdf/studentresources/cce-guidelines-201819.pdf) promulgated each year and are available on the College of Psychology web site.